natashamcintyre/CV/README.md

 **St Margaret's School** (Sept 2017 to Aug 2020)
 _Assistant Examinations Officer and Teacher of Maths_

-- Responsible for teaching students aged 11 - 18, including Further Maths, where I focused upon the core pure and mechanics modules, and ensuring internal and public examinations were executed lawfully and with accurate data.
+- Responsible for teaching students aged 11 - 18, including Further Maths, and ensuring internal and public examinations were executed lawfully and with accurate data.
 - Required outstanding communication, planning and time management skills, efficient decision making, effective collaboration with colleagues to share and develop good practices, strong independent skills, persistence, and resilience in a high-pressure, fast-paced environment to fulfil my multiple responsibilities and ensure all students received the best possible education.

 **Mill Hill County High School** (Sept 2010 to Aug 2014)